Khatta Meetha Papeeta: Sweet and Sour Green Papaya

 Grate the papaya.

-Finely chop the green chillies.
+Finely chop the green chilies.

 Toss on high flame for a couple of minutes till the papaya softens.
 Stir in lemon juice and chopped coriander leaves.
 Khatta-meetha paratha is now ready to eat.
 Tastes great with parathas and a spicy curry.